HISTORIC NAVAL STATIONS,

 (1800 - 1974/present), Boston

-Also known as the Boston Navy Yard.
+Also known as Boston Navy Yard.
 Part of the former base is still in use - primarily for the U.S.S.
 Constitution, the oldest commissioned warship still active.
 Most of the rest of the property is used by the National Park Service.
 Also here is the display ship U.S.S.
 Cassin Young DD-793.
 One of the two original drydocks (1833) is also still in use.
-The Marine Barracks (est. and built 1810) also closed in 1974, but is now home to the 1812 US Marine Guard.
-A separate Marine Barracks was also located at the Hingham Naval Ammunition Depot (1903 - 1961).
-The Naval Hospital (1836 - 1974) was located on the Mystic River in Chelsea, now private residences in Mary O'Malley Park.
+The Marine Barracks (est. and built 1810) also closed in 1974, but is now home to the 1812 U.S. Marine Guard.
+A separate Marine Barracks was also located at the Hingham Naval Magazine/Ammunition Depot (1903 - 1961).
+The Naval Hospital (1823/1836 - 1974) was located on the Mystic River in Chelsea, now private residences in Mary O'Malley Park.
+A Naval Magazine was also located at Chelsea from 1834 - 1912.
 The South Boston Naval Annex was established in 1920.
 Now known as Boston Marine Industrial Park, Drydock #3 is still used by private ship repair firms.